Tsiou/BIgDataHadoop2018/README.md

 Map:

-Create a map function that receives input and outputs length of each word along with the world itself.
+Create a map function that receives input and outputs length of each word along with the word itself.

 Map(text)
     <word, 1>